Catholic School Advisory Council

 You will be kept informed about what is happening at your child’s school and within the Board

 You will find it a rewarding experience that will make a difference in your child’s education

 How can you become a member of a CSAC?

 The membership of our school councils changes from year to year.
 Potential new members will be recruited for election, so be sure to let your interest be known to your school’s principal or current members of your school’s CSAC.
 We always strive for our councils to reflect the diversity of the school.
-The majority of our CSACs consist of parents, but will also include the principal or vice-principal, one teacher, one non-teaching staff member, one student and other community representation.
+The majority of our CSACs consist of parents, but will also include the principal or vice-principal, one teacher, one non-teaching staff member, one student (optional for elementary level) and other community representation.

-We welcome you as a member of CSAC to guide the future for your child.
 If you are interested in participating on the CSAC at your child’s school, please contact the principal directly.